enkidevs/curriculum/excel/beginner/intro-to-functions-and-formulas/introduction-to-functions.md

 These functions can be used to calculate a sum, an average, min and max values, perform a count, calculate logarithms and much more.
 A full list of built-in functions will be in the `links` sections.

-Just like formulas, functions start with an equal sign but are followed by a "function name" and an argument.
+Just like formulas, functions start with an equal sign but are followed by a "function name" and zero or more arguments.

 All functions are written in UPPERCASE letters.